-Foreword - 3

-Introduction 5
+Foreword 3 Introduction 5

-Part 1

 Quality of Clinical Practice

 Clinical Care 7

-Keeping Up-to-date
+Keeping Up-to-date 8

-Accepting a Referral
+Accepting a Referral 9

-Making a Referral
+Making a Referral 10

-Consent 12
+Consent 11

-Providing for Emergencies and Out of Hours Care 14
+Providing for Emergencies and Out of Hours Care 13

-Infection Control 14
+Infection Control 13

-Pain and Anxiety Control 15
+Pain and Anxiety Control 14

-Concious Sedation 16
+Conscious Sedation 15

-General Anaesthesia - 17
+General Anaesthesia 16

-Records - ,
+Records 17

 Dental Radiography and Radiation Protection 18

-Part 2 Ethical and Professional Relationships with Patients
+Ethical and Professional Relationships with Patients

-Probity
+Probity 19

-Communication
+Communication 19

-Professional Responsibility Towards Protecting Patients
+Professional Responsibility Towards Protecting Patients 20

-Acting in the Best Interests of Patients
+Acting in the Best Interests of Patients 21

-Maintaining Confidentiality
+Maintaining Confidentiality 21

-Provision of Information
+Provision of Information 22

-Handling Complaints ------------------------------------
+Handling Complaints 23

-reisonai rieann 23

-Part 3
+Personal Health 24

 Multidisciplinary Team Working with Colleagues

-Responsibility for Standards in All Staff 24

-Dealing with Medical Emergencies
+Responsibility for Standards in All Staf f 25 Dealing with Medical Emergencies 25

-Contents

-Part 4 Training and Supervision
+Training and Supervision

-Training and Supervision 25
+Training and Supervision

-Part 5
+Contents/cont.

 Specialty Guidelines

-Surgical Specialties including Oral and Maxillofacial Surgery, Oral Surgery and Surgical Dentistry 26
+Surgical Specialties including Oral & Maxillofacial Surgery, Oral Surgery and Surgical Dentistry 27

-Orthodontics 27
+Orthodontics 28

-Paediatric Dentistry 28
+Paediatric Dentistry 29

-Restorative Dental Specialties including Endodontics, Periodontics and Prosthodontics ------------------------------------
+Restorative Dentistry Specialties including Endodontics, Periodontics and Prosthodontics 29

+Dental Public Health 32

-Oral Medicine 31
+Oral Medicine 33

-Oral Pathology 32
+Oral Pathology 33

-Oral Microbiology 33
+Oral Microbiology 35

-Dental and Maxillofacial Radiology 33
+Dental & Maxillofacial Radiology 35

+Acknowledgements 36

-Acknowledgements - Appendices 34
+Appendices

-Appendix 1 Guidelines for Good Practice Published by the Dental Faculties and Specialist Associations 35
+Appendix 1 Guidelines for Good Practice Published by the Dental Faculties and Specialist Associations 37 Appendix 2 Dental Faculties of the Surgical Royal Colleges 39 Appendix 3 Specialist Associations 40 Appendix 4 Other Useful Contacts 43 Appendix 5 Personal Professional Portfolio for the Dental Specialties 45

-Appendix 2

-Dental Faculties of the Surgical Royal Colleges 37

-Appendix 3

-Specialist Associations - 38

-Appendix 4

-Other Useful Contacts 41

-Appendix 5

-Personal Professional Portfolio for the Dental Specialties 43

-It is a great pleasure to introduce

-which builds upon Quality Assurance in the Dental Specialties published in 2000.
+Foreword

+I am delighted to introduce this second edition of Good Practice in the Dental Specialties which has been revised in the light of accelerating change in professional practice, regulation and guidance that has been so characteristic of recent years.
+It is designed to complement Quality Assurance in the Dental Specialties revised in 2002.

-The Senate of Dental Specialties hopes that all dental specialists, together with those with an interest in specialist dental practice, will find this new publication of interest and of help in working towards our common aim to achieve the highest quality of care for patients.
+The Senate of Dental Specialties hopes that all dental specialists, those involved with specialist dental practice including primary dental care practitioners with a special interest will find this publication helpful in working towards our common aim to achieve the highest possible quality of care for patients.